 Nature of Payment

 E-Commerce Operator is required to deduct TDS on the Gross Sales of goods or services.
-The Gross Sales includes GST and commission charged by the e-commerce operator.
+The Gross Sales include GST and commission charged by the e-commerce operator.

-Further, If the buyer of goods or services has made a direct payment to the e-commerce seller, it shall be deemed that the payment has been made by the e-commerce operator and the amount shall be included in the Gross Sales on which TDS is required to be deducted.
+Additionally, if a buyer of products or services makes a direct payment to the e-commerce vendor, it is presumed that the e-commerce operator made the payment and the amount is included in the gross sales from which TDS must be deducted.

 Time of Payment

 TDS shall be deducted at the time of credit of the amount to the account of an e-commerce participant or at the time of payment, whichever is earlier.